News:

 Figleaf

 I like those blow-ups.
 Without this one I still wouldn't have known that there are two Pegasuses (sp?) on this coin.
-That was a popular device in the thirties, but I can't remember another coin with a air of flying horsies...
+That was a popular device in the thirties, but I can't remember another coin with a pair of flying horsies...

 Peter